Payment Hub

 What Is ACH Security?

 The ACH network is regulated by the federal government and Nacha.
-ACH payments do not need to adhere to the same PCI compliance standards as credit card processing.
-Instead, ACH transactions have their own regulations.
+These payments do not need to adhere to the same PCI compliance standards as credit card processing.
+Instead, and ACH transfer or transaction each has its own regulations.

-To comply with Nacha regulations, all parties involved in ACH payments (including businesses making the payments and third-party processors) must put procedures, processes, and controls in place to safeguard sensitive data.
+To comply with Nacha regulations, all parties involved in such payments (including businesses making the payments and third-party processors) must put procedures, processes, and controls in place to safeguard sensitive data when traveling between bank accounts during an ACH transaction.

 Nacha rules also state that any banking information (such as a customer's account and routing number) must be transmitted using “commercially reasonable” encryption technology.